Cool Cat Stuff Round Up

 Best for Foodie Cat Parents: Catnut

-No cool things for cats roundup is complete without a catnip stuffie, and Tuft & Paw really nailed it with these adorable Catnut toys.
+No cool cat stuff roundup is complete without a catnip stuffie, and Tuft & Paw really nailed it with these adorable Catnut toys.
 Available in multiple pastel and neutral colorways, these soft, donut-inspired rings will take your cat’s playtime to the next level.

 Made of durable fabric and infused with high quality catnip, these rings are a stylish addition to your cat’s toy collection and won’t distract from a room’s decor.
 Snuggling, biting and kicking these Catnuts around will keep your cat busy all afternoon.
 Bonus: each Catnut comes with additional catnip to reinfuse the toys as the scent fades over time.